jkool702/forkrun/DOCS/DESIGN.md

 ## 2. High-Level Model

+**Process model:** although docs speak of ingest/scanner/orderer/fallow "threads" (and the C code uses TLS for per-worker state), each role is at runtime a *forked process* sharing one `MAP_SHARED` anonymous mapping.
+There are no user threads in the pipeline; the atomics on the shared mapping are inter-process operations, and all TLS state is per-process.

 forkrun consists of four cooperating roles (three in legacy flat mode, four when NUMA is active):

 1. **NUMA Ingest** – Zero-copy splice from stdin into the shared memfd, routing data to the correct socket via `set_mempolicy`.